Frozen Breakfast Burritos are easy to make in advance and provide a convenient way to get a protein packed breakfast every day!

 - 16 flour burrito shells

 - Place the ground beef in a large, deep skillet and use a spatula to break it up.
 Cook over medium heat until starting to brown.
 Add onions and pepper and continue to cook until vegetables are soft and no pink remains in the beef.
+Sprinkle with homemade taco seasoning and stir until well distributed.
 Drain any excess grease then set aside.

 - Whisk together the eggs and milk in a large bowl.
 Heat the olive oil in a large non stick skillet over medium heat.
 Add the eggs and cook until they're are softly scrambled, stirring often.
 Be careful not to overcook so you don't end up with rubbery eggs!
 Remove from heat and season to taste with salt and pepper.